isralduke/thatbook/25-lamentations.md

 > <a name="1:7">1:7</a> Jerusalem remembers,
 > when she became a poor homeless person,
-> all the treasures—possessions that
+> all the treasures — possessions that
 > belonged to her in days of old.
 > When her people fell into the grasp of the enemy,
 > none of her allies came to her rescue.